marc2332/bliss/doc/docs/config_session.md

 ### Version

-Use `-v` or `--version` option to get the current version of your BLISS installation:
+Use `-v` or `--version` option to get the current version of a BLISS installation:

     % bliss --version
     BLISS version 0.2

 ## Automatic creation of a new session

-With the command `bliss --create` or `bliss -c` you can create the skeleton of a new session:
+Use `bliss --create` or `bliss -c` to create the skeleton of a new session:

     bliss -c eh1
     % bliss -c eh1